Window restrictors in Care Homes help keep patients safe, but how does safety work with increased ventilation?

 The Department of Health swiftly instigated an Amendment to the guidelines, in the form of the Health Building Note 00-10 Part D: Windows and associated hardware.
 The new amendment stated that the force of 350 Newtons should be exceeded, either by using two window restrictors on each window, or using a single restrictor with a much higher strength.
 Jackloc window restrictors exceed these HSE requirements.

-The amendment also stated that facilities managers should instigate planned preventative maintenance and monitoring schedules to regularly inspect the window restrictors for signs of damage, wear or defection.
+The amendment also stated that facilities managers should instigate planned preventative maintenance and monitoring schedules to regularly inspect the care home window restrictors for signs of damage, wear or defection.
 The guidelines state that where possible this should ideally be done in accordance with the window restrictor manufacturer.

 In regular inspections, window restrictors should be checked for physical changes over time.
 Look for signs of wear and tear to the cable, screws and key lock and mark this down.
 Where possible retest the force of the restrictor to ensure that it exceeds 350 Newtons.
 This can be done with a Jackloc testing device.